-(Note: Support Group Operations have been adjusted to ensure the health and safety of our constituents during COVID-19.)
+Support groups meetings will follow all COVID guidelines to ensure the health and safety of our constituents.

 First time attendees: Meeting dates are subject to change due to inclement weather and holidays.
 To keep our schedule current, a new revision is occasionally posted.